500-476-Great Vocals

 Writer/Composer: Roy Hawkins / Rick Darnell (1951)

 The “King of the Blues” really delivers here, giving us his signature song, and making an indelible mark on music history as one of the most influential artists to ever sing and play the guitar (Lucille!)
 His style incorporated 12-bar blues and call and response, the identifying marks of the Blues, incorporating R&B / Soul / and Pop.
 His popularity and influence gained momentum through the years, opening up career choices for multitudes of aspiring Blues players.
-There’s so much Soul in this selection, from the beautiful strings to/// “The thrill is gone / The thrill is gone away / The thrill is gone, baby / The thrill is gone away…”Nostalgic & Celebrated!
+His full-throated baritone sound was full of melancholy, pathos and longing.
+There’s so much Soul in this selection, from the beautiful strings to, “The thrill is gone / The thrill is gone away / The thrill is gone, baby / The thrill is gone away…”Nostalgic & Celebrated!

 489. FOR EMILY, WHEREVER I MAY FIND HER (1965)